tmtsoftware/csw/docs/src/main/apps/cswadminserver.md

     }
  ```

-2. Set Log Level : Sets the log level of component and returns with status code 200 OK
+2. Set Log Level: Sets the log level of a component and returns with status code 200 OK

  * Request:
  ```